mwcz/Kimotion/TUTORIAL.md

     python server/server.py -f PATH_TO_RECORDING

+Or if you chose to use libfreenect and a USB Kinect...

+    python server/server.py

-Launch an HTTP server which serves up the Web client at `http://localhost:9000`:
+Also, launch an HTTP server which serves up the Web client at `http://localhost:9000`:

     grunt connect